ETL Orders and Returns Transfer Process

 Example Order Array of JSON Objects - No Product Details

-If the merchant opts to only provide order-level detail and not include product-level detail, then no line items array is required.
-The merchant should use this approach if either not processing returns or providing returns with new totals or providing fully refunded/canceled orders only.
-What follows is an example of a complete orders file containing 2 orders without line item specification:
+If the merchant opts only to provide order-level detail and not include product-level detail, then no line item array is required.
+The merchant should use this approach if either not processing returns or providing returns with new totals, or providing fully refunded/canceled orders only.
+What follows is an example of a complete orders file containing two orders without line item specification:

 {